benjaminbretey/Data_projects_TripleTen/Zomato_Restaurant_Aggregator/README.md

 ## Overview

 This project analyzes customer demographics and sales relationships using a dataset from Zomato.
+I chose to focus on differences between genders, marital status, and family size, with characteristics of employement status, age, and level of education.
+It was intended to be a more specific report with a quick turnaround.

 ## Files